stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-### Nested Structures
+## Nested Structures

 There is another 'hidden' use-case that only became apparent during refactoring of the physical device.
-Each device supports a number of queue families which are retrieved during enumeration.
-These families are described by the following structure:
+Each device supports a number of queue families which are retrieved during enumeration, described by the following structure:

 ```java
 public class VkQueueFamilyProperties implements NativeStructure {